i Legal system in the BVI

 - the judgment is not final and conclusive.

 - Assuming there is no defence to enforcement, the debtor has to pay to avoid insolvency, even if it not actually insolvent.
-This creates an immediate pressure on the debtor that enforcement or registration would not.

 - It is cheaper than issuing enforcement or registration proceedings, which can take several months and several hearings; issuance of the statutory demand itself does not require a court hearing and the application for the appointment of liquidators is typically dealt with in a single hearing.

-vi Fraud as a defence to enforcement
+v Fraud as a defence to enforcement of judgments granted abroad

 When a claimant tries to enforce an overseas judgment in the BVI, a defendant may argue that the judgment was obtained by fraud.
 The court will not allow the enforcement of a judgment gained through fraud when the fraud was perpetrated by either the claimant or the foreign court.